Building a Public-Data RAG System End-to-End

 I deliberately put metadata extraction and chunk generation in the same stage because legal retrieval depends heavily on structure.
 It is not enough to store text embeddings alone.
 I want the system to know, where possible, which legal paragraphs are mentioned, which keywords characterize the chunk, and which quality issues appeared during parsing.

 The main tradeoff here is cost versus coherence.
 I chose LLM-based semantic chunking instead of naive token windows because legal explanations often break badly when split mechanically.
 The more coherent chunk boundaries are worth the added cost at this phase because retrieval quality is still a larger bottleneck than processing efficiency.
+That tradeoff is consistent with common RAG chunking guidance: chunking strategy materially affects retrieval quality, and the right choice depends on document structure, cost, and downstream retrieval behavior (RAG chunking phase).

 The next Silver iteration is to tighten chunk and metadata quality.
 That includes better handling of noisy page structure, stronger paragraph-reference extraction, and more explicit quality flags for weak documents before they distort retrieval results.